Raunak-Sarmacharya/kcn-seniors-docs/docs/custom-development/acf-integration.md

 ---

-*The Advanced Custom Fields integration provides a powerful and flexible foundation for managing volunteer information on the KCN Seniors website.
+*The Advanced Custom Fields integration provides a powerful and flexible foundation for managing volunteer information on the website.
 This system enables sophisticated volunteer management, automated task matching, and personalized user experiences while maintaining data integrity and security.*